citp/privacy-policy-historical/t/th/thr/thrivent.com.md

   * Direct us not to share data about you with other financial institutions with which we have joint marketing agreements.
 We do not share or exchange information gathered on this site with outside organizations who are not performing services for us or on our behalf.

   * Request we remove your name from some or all of our internal marketing lists.
 You should know that our regular service mailings may still contain marketing materials.
+If you have opted in to receive electronic service notifications and/or confirmations, you will continue to receive such e-mails.

   * In all states, except California, Minnesota, New Mexico, North Dakota and Vermont, tell us not to share data about you with nonprofit Lutheran organizations.
 In California, Minnesota, New Mexico, North Dakota and Vermont, we do not share data about you with nonprofit Lutheran organizations..